Simone Aldrovandi

-Simone Aldrovandi (born 2 April 1994) is an Italian footballer who plays as a defender for Mantova.
+Simone Aldrovandi (born 2 April 1994) is an Italian footballer who plays as a centre back for Poggese Calcio.

 Club career

 Born in Carpi, Aldrovandi began his career on Modena's youth categories, and made his first-team debut on 23 November 2011, coming on as a second-half substitute in a 0–3 loss at Chievo, for the campaign's Coppa Italia.
 On 9 July 2013 he joined Serie A side Chievo.